The City of Gothenburg

 By the end of the century 17th century Gothenburg was one of the most well defended fortresses in Northern Europe surrounded by walls, bastions and a moat.
 Three of the fortresses that were built outside the city still stand - Kronan, Lejonet and the river mouth fortress New Älvsborg.

 Among the more important buildings we still have from the original city plan from the 18th century, beside the churches, streets, canals moat and fortresses, we find the East India Company Building still along the central city harbour, - originally a warehouse, auction room and office for the East India Company and the 'Crown's house' right behind the East India Company Building - where the artillery had its magazine for ammunition and grain, and their workshops.
-Immediately in front of the former EIC Building is still the County Governor's Residence.
+Immediately in front of the former EIC office and warehouse is still the Residence of the County Governor's.

 City of Gothenburg down to the right.
 In the middle of the map we see the Gota Älv River flowing from east to the west.